 Administrative centre: Gavar

 Distance from Yerevan to Gavar: 92 km.

-The marz of Gegharqunik is located in the eastern part of Armenia at the foot of the Gegam Mountains.
+The marz of Gegharkunik (Gegharkunik Province) is located in the eastern part of Armenia at the foot of the Gegam Mountains.
 It is one of the largest regions of the country.
 The beautiful Lake Sevan is hidden high in the mountains.
 In antiquity it was called the Geghama Sea.
 Lake Sevan's the territory equals one quarter of the marz and is its main natural landmark.
-Other beauties of nature are the mountain landscapes of the Geghama and the Vardenis Mountains.
+Other beauties of nature are the landscapes of the Geghama and the Vardenis Mountains.
 There are lots of volcanic tops there.
 Fireless volcanoes Adzhaak (3597.3 m above sea level) and Armagan (2829 m) whose craters now host beautiful high-mountainous lakes are especially interesting.
 On the rocks near Azhdahak Mount many petroglyphs with scenes of hunting and celestial bodies have been found.
 In 2009 a sanctuary was erected on the top of the Armagan volcano, on the site of the ancient buildings.

-The climate of Gegharqunik is very mild and pleasant.
+The climate of Gegharkunik is very mild and pleasant.
 The nearness of water brings into balance severe winter frosts and summer heat.
-The average temperature in winter is 9 С , in summer - +25 С .
+The average temperature in winter is – 9°C , in summer +25°C .

-In antiquity the contemporary Gegharqunik occupied a part of historical Syunik area of Great Armenia.
+In antiquity the contemporary Gegharkunik occupied a part of historical Syunik area of Great Armenia.
 A lot of ancient monuments have survived.